How One House Cleaning Business Got Clients Before Opening

 She also sent emails to people in her network asking them to refer her company.
 Referrals can have a ripple effect, extending well beyond the people you know personally.
-Angela explained that sometimes it’s not about who you know, it’s about who they know.
+Angela explained that sometimes it’s not about who

 “In business, you advertise before you open your door,” Angela explained.
 “You need to be out there!”

 A lot of owners can be timid about promoting their new business until they have everything figured out.
 But a slow launch can help you work out the kinks before you get busy, and one of the perks of starting a cleaning business is that the tools to get started aren’t that expensive, so you can begin to see customers right away.
 Promoting early also helps you build buzz around your business.